jrdnbrkfld/PP1-silver-street/README.md

     * I confirmed after running the website through the lighthouse in devtools the colors and fonts chosen are accessible and easy to read.

 ![Lighthouse Results](assets/images/readme/lighthouse.png)

+***

+## Deployment

+* This website was deployed using GitHub pages.
+The steps to deploy are as follows:
+    * In the GitHub repository, navigate to the settings tab.
+    * From the source section drop-down menu, select the Main Branch.
+    * After the main branch has been selected, the page provided the link to the completed website.